khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 - do you have any questions regarding your assignment?

 ### tools
 The [tool.md](tool.md) file contains a list of software to use and consider.
-I will introduces them gradually.
+I will introduce them gradually.

 This week I will introduce
-- how we will use GitHub repositories in this module (essential for your assigment) and
+- how we will use GitHub repositories in this module (essential for your assignment) and
 - how you can use Visual Code Studio to streamline your project management using a GitHub repository

 ### homework ideas